xoomsday/ler/README.md

         *   **For Comics**: The user's preferred reading direction and any manual spread overrides ("splits") are saved for each comic individually.
-    *   **Dark Mode**: A simple toggle allows switching the entire application, including the book content, to a dark theme for comfortable night reading.
+    *   **Dark Mode**: A simple toggle, available in both the EPUB and CBZ reader views, allows switching the entire application to a dark theme for comfortable night reading.
 The setting is saved globally.
     *   **EPUB Rendering**: Opens and displays EPUB files using the `epub.js` library.
     *   **Table of Contents (TOC) & Bookmarking**: A unified overlay